AdobeDocs/advertising.en/help/dsp/reports/report-settings.md

   * **From**: The first date on which the report can be run.
 Depending on the specified schedule, the first report instance may occur after this date.

-  * **Until**: The report expiration date, which can be up to four calendar months away.<!-- Not sure that this old info is currently relevant: Before a report expires, all specified email recipients receive an email alert seven days and one day before the expiration date.
-To keep the report longer, change the expiration date in the report settings.-->
+  * **Until**: The report expiration date, which can be up to four calendar months away.
+Before a report expires, all specified email destinations receive an email alert seven days and one day before the expiration date.
+To keep the report longer, change this date.

 ## [!UICONTROL Apply Filters] Section